stefanos50/HyPER-GAN/README.md

 ## Demonstration

-The following demo illustrates a comparison of our method for `GTAV → Cityscapes` with NVIDIA Cosmos Transfer1.
+The following demo illustrates a comparison of our method for `GTA-V → Cityscapes` with NVIDIA Cosmos Transfer1.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5e38024b-bd63-4fa6-a3e9-e41a5f39abde" />